satuelisa/StatisticalLearning/README.md

 ### Nearest neighbors

-This technique supposes that we have a set of pre-labelled inputs in some (metric) space in which we can compute a distance from one input to another.
-Then, when we encounter a non-labelled input `x`, we simply take the `k` nearest labelled inputs and average over their values of `y` to obtain a `yp` for our `x`.
+This technique supposes that we have a set of pre-labeled inputs in some (metric) space in which we can compute a distance from one input to another.
+Then, when we encounter a non-labeled input `x`, we simply take the `k` nearest labeled inputs and average over their values of `y` to obtain a `yp` for our `x`.
 When using just one neighbor, this effectively reduces to Voronoi cells (cf. the [fourth homework of